Homotopy types of spaces of submanifolds of ${\mathbb R}^n$: Spaces of submanifolds and an overview of the proof

-\begin{df} The space $\P_d(U)$ has as underlying set the collection of all proper $d$-dimensional submanifolds of $U$, together with the empty submanifold.
-Its topology is given by the following neighbourhood basis of any proper submanifold $W$: \begin{itemize} \item \emph{If $W\neq \emptyset$}, then every compact subset $K\subset U$ and every $\epsilon>0$ define a basic neighbourhood $(K,\epsilon)^\P$ of $W$; a submanifold $W'$ belongs to $(K,\epsilon)^\P$ if there is a section $f$ of the normal bundle $NW\to W$ such that \begin{enumerate} \item $\exp_W(f(W))\cap K = W'\cap K$ and \item $\|f(x)\| + \|D(f-z)(x)\| < \epsilon$ for all $x\in W$ such that $\exp_W\circ f(x)\in W'\cap K$. \end{enumerate} \item \emph{If $W=\emptyset$}, then every compact subset $K\subset \bR^n$ defines a basic neighbourhood $(K)^\P$ of $\emptyset$; and a submanifold $W'$ belongs to $(K)^\P$ if $W'\cap K=\emptyset$. \end{itemize} \end{df} We now define the topology in $\pp$, the only difference being that instead of requiring $W'\cap K$ to be the image of a global section of $NW$, we only ask it to be the union of images of local sections of $NW$ whose domains cover $W$.
-The fact that this topology agrees with the one coming from the Hausdorff distance in \eqref{eq:009} is shown in \cite[\S 4.3]{FC-thesis}.
+\begin{df} The space $\P(U)$ has as underlying set the collection of all proper $d$-dimensional submanifolds of $U$, together with the empty submanifold.
+Its topology is given by the following neighbourhood basis of any proper submanifold $W$: every compact subset $K\subset U$ and every $\epsilon>0$ define a basic neighbourhood $(K,\epsilon)^\gs$ of $W$; a submanifold $W'$ belongs to $(K,\epsilon)^\gs$ if there is a section $f$ of the normal bundle $NW\to W$ such that \begin{enumerate} \item $\exp_W(f(W))\cap K = W'\cap K$ and \item $\|f(x)\| + \|\tau\circ D(f)(x)\| < \epsilon$ for all $x\in W$ such that $\exp_W\circ f(x)\in W'\cap K$. \end{enumerate} \end{df} We now define the topology in $\pp$, the only difference being that instead of requiring $W'\cap K$ to be the image of a global section of $NW$, we only ask it to be the union of images of local sections of $NW$ whose domains cover $W$.
+The fact that this is the topology in the space of merging submanifolds (p. \pageref{merging}) is shown in \cite[Theorem~1]{cantero:metric}.